The-Perl-Cottage-Guild/wxPerl-wxGlade-Templates/README.md

 # NHC Advisory Exporer

-This one is actually implemented and there is a Windows EXE that has been [released](https://github.com/StormSurgeLive/nhc-advisory-gui).
+This one is actually implemented and there is a Windows EXE that has a working [Windows release (exe)](https://github.com/StormSurgeLive/nhc-advisory-gui/releases).

 ![image](https://github.com/user-attachments/assets/0ef50655-841f-420f-be33-60c26a7cf721)